okta/okta-developer-docs/packages/@okta/vuepress-site/docs/api/resources/oidc/index.md

 #### Request Parameters
 The following parameters can be posted as a part of the URL-encoded form values to the API.

 > Note: The `/introspect` endpoint requires token authentication.
-See the [Token Authentication Methods](#token-authentication-methods) section for more information on which method to choose and how to use the parameters in your request.
+See the [Client Authentication Methods](#client-authentication-methods) section for more information on which method to choose and how to use the parameters in your request.

 | Parameter               | Description                                                                                                    | Type          |
 | :---------------------- | :------------------------------------------------------------------------------------------------------------- | :-----        |